skip to content

 00:31:19 - Anthony Campolo

 Yeah.
-So the different plugins you have, you have Postgres, MongoDB, Redis and MySQL.
-I'm very curious what decision making goes into what plugins you started with and like what plugins you're going to look at next.
+So the different plugins you have, you have Postgres, MongoDB, Redis, and MySQL.
+I'm very curious what decision-making goes into what plugins you started with and what plugins you're going to look at next.

 00:31:34 - Greg Schier

 Yeah.
-So I actually.
-So I've only joined Railway about five months ago.
-So all these plugins existed before I came on board.
-But I. We do have, when you go to add a plugin in the ui, there's like an option to request a plugin.
-So we have like a giant list of all the plugins that have been requested and you can see level db, the most popular one right there.
+So I've only joined Railway about five months ago, so all these plugins existed before I came on board.
+But when you go to add a plugin in the UI, there's an option to request a plugin.
+So we have a giant list of all the plugins that have been requested, and you can see, yeah, LevelDB, the most popular one right there.
 But then you can just request things.
-And so we've got a giant list of like to do for plugins.
-Basically one of the ones that I've actually been working on, one just a little bit passively, one for minio, which is basically a tool that gives you like Amazon S3 functionality but hosted yourself like S3 compatible storage.
-So like running on that, on Railway would be pretty cool because then you don't need like an Amazon account to store or host big images or videos or things like that.
+And so we've got a giant list of to-do for plugins, basically.
+One of the ones that I've actually been working on, just a little bit passively, is one for MinIO, which is basically a tool that gives you Amazon S3 functionality but hosted yourself, like S3-compatible storage.
+So running that on Railway would be pretty cool, because then you don't need an Amazon account to store or host big images or videos or things like that.

 00:32:29 - Anthony Campolo